choshina/FalSTAR-NFM/README.md

 # FalSTAR-NFM
-An artifact for submission of NFM 2021
+Artifact evaluation for NFM 2021 submission "On the Effectiveness of Signal Rescaling in Hybrid System Falsification"

 # Install